Kyle Shewfelt: Gymnastics career

 On May 21, 2009, Shewfelt announced on his blog that he was retiring from competition.

 "After much thought and consideration, I have come to the decision that it's time to hang up the grips, put away the stinky gym shoes, remove the singlet, take my hands out of the chalk bucket and start embarking on new journeys," Shewfelt wrote.
+He would take on an ambassador role with Gymnastics Canada to promote this sport.

 Later life

-During the 2012 London Olympics he served as a gymnastics analyst for the CTV Television Network-led Canadian Olympic Broadcast Media Consortium.
+During the 2012 London Olympics, he served as a gymnastics analyst for the CTV Television Network-led Canadian Olympic Broadcast Media Consortium.

-In 2018 he was working as a gymnastics coach.
+In 2018, he was working as a gymnastics coach.

-In 2021 he published an autobiography, Make it Happen.
+In 2021, he published an autobiography, Make it Happen.